Henry III of England: End of the Barons' War

 In the aftermath of Lincoln, the loyalist campaign stalled and only recommenced in late June when the victors had arranged the ransoming of their prisoners.
-Meanwhile, support for Louis's campaign was diminishing in France and he concluded that the war in England was lost.
-Louis negotiated terms with Cardinal Guala, under which he would renounce his claim to the English throne; in return, his followers would be given back their lands, any sentences of excommunication would be lifted and Henry's government would promise to enforce the Magna Carta.
+Meanwhile, support for Louis's campaign was diminishing in France, and he concluded that the war in England was lost.
+Louis negotiated terms with Cardinal Guala, under which he would renounce his claim to the English throne; in return, his followers would be given back their lands, any sentences of excommunication would be lifted and Henry's government would promise to enforce Magna Carta.
 The proposed agreement soon began to unravel amid claims from some loyalists that it was too generous towards the rebels, particularly the clergy who had joined the rebellion.
 In the absence of a settlement, Louis remained in London with his remaining forces.

-On 24 August 1217, a French fleet arrived off the coast of Sandwich, bringing Louis soldiers, siege engines and fresh supplies.
+On 24 August 1217 a French fleet arrived off the coast of Sandwich, bringing soldiers, siege engines and fresh supplies to Louis.
 Hubert de Burgh, Henry's justiciar, set sail to intercept it, resulting in the Battle of Sandwich.
 De Burgh's fleet scattered the French and captured their flagship, commanded by Eustace the Monk, who was promptly executed.
-When the news reached Louis, he entered into fresh peace negotiations.
+When the news reached Louis, he entered into renewed peace negotiations.

-Henry, Isabella, Louis, Guala and William came to agreement on the final Treaty of Lambeth, also known as the Treaty of Kingston, on 12 and 13 September.
-The treaty was similar to the first peace offer, but excluded the rebel clergy, whose lands and appointments remained forfeit.
-Louis accepted a gift of £6,666 to speed his departure from England, and promised to try to persuade King Philip to return Henry's lands in France.
+Henry and Louis, together with Henry's mother, Cardinal Guala and William Marshal, came to an agreement on the final Treaty of Lambeth on 12 and 13 September 1217.
+The treaty was similar to the first peace offer but excluded the rebel clergy, whose lands and appointments remained forfeit.
+Louis accepted a gift of ~£6,700 to speed his departure from England, and promised to try to persuade King Philip to return Henry's lands in France.
 Louis left England as agreed and joined the Albigensian Crusade in the south of France.